AdobeDocs/journeys.en/help/using/functions/functionfilter.md

 ---
 # filter{#filter}

-Returns a listObject with objects having the key attribute matching one of the given key values
+Returns a listObject with objects having the key attribute matching one of the given key values.

 ## Category